 Professional Bio

-Andrew Garbarino is a PhD candidate in Biblical Studies (Old Testament).
+Andrew Garbarino is a Visiting Lecturer in Biblical Studies at Houston Christian University.
 His work focuses on literary and comparative approaches to the Old Testament/Hebrew Bible with special attention to West Semitic contexts, including Syriac, Ugaritic, and other epigraphic sources.
-Originally from Houston and now completing his dissertation there remotely, Andrew received an AB from Harvard College (2013) and an MDiv from Princeton Theological Seminary (2020).
-His work seeks to serve both the academy and the church, and he is an ordained Ministry of Word and Sacrament in the Reformed Church in America (RCA).
-Andrew has special interest in instruction in biblical languages, including both Greek and Hebrew and with attention to the opportunities and challenges of digital pedagogy.
+Originally from Houston, Andrew received an AB from Harvard College (2013) and an MDiv (2020) and PhD (2025) from Princeton Theological Seminary.
+He seeks to serve both the academy and the church through his research and is an ordained Minister of Word and Sacrament in the Reformed Church in America (RCA).
+Andrew has special interest in instruction in biblical languages, including both Greek and Hebrew, with particular attention to the opportunities and challenges of digital pedagogy.

 Institution